fuyimin96/CLSDF/README.md

 # CLSDF
-Pytorch implementation for Collaborative Learning of Scattering and Deep Features for SAR Target Recognition with Noisy Labels.
+Pytorch implementation for CLSDF for noise-robust SAR ATR.
 (Under review)

 The code will be released upon acceptance.